Irene Astor, Baroness Astor of Hever: Early life

-Irene Astor was born Lady Irene Violet Freesia Janet Augusta Haig on 7 October 1919, the youngest of four children of military officer and later Field Marshal Douglas Haig, 1st Earl Haig (1861–1928), and Dorothy Maud Vivian (1879–1939), a daughter of Hussey Vivian, 3rd Baron Vivian.
+Astor was born on 7 October 1919 at 27 Chesham Place in Belgravia, the youngest of four children of military officer and later Field Marshal Douglas Haig, 1st Earl Haig (1861–1928), and Dorothy Maud Vivian (1879–1939), a daughter of Hussey Vivian, 3rd Baron Vivian.
 Her father was created Earl Haig when she was 12 days old entitling her to the prefix Lady.
 Her elder siblings were Lady Alexandra Henrietta Louisa Haig (wife of Rear-Admiral Clarence Howard-Johnston and Hugh Trevor-Roper), Lady Victoria Doris Rachel Haig (wife of Col. Andrew Montagu Douglas Scott) and George Haig, 2nd Earl Haig.

 Career

-During World War II she worked for the Red Cross, and was also involved in the Girls' Training Corps.
+During World War II she worked for the Red Cross, and was also involved in the Girls' Training Corps, leading a group of girls who turned the ruined site of 145 Piccadilly into an allotment.

 Irene was chairman of the Sunshine Fund for Blind Children from 1947 to 1989.
 She raised over £14 million as chairman.
 From 1977 until her death, she served as vice president of the Royal National Institute for the Blind.